ucsb-cs156/w22/_lab/jpa00.md

 ## Step 7: Cloning the repo

-1. Login to your CSIL account,  create a `~/cs156` subdirectory, and change directory into it
+1. If you are working on CSIL, login to your CSIL account,  create a `~/cs156` subdirectory, and change directory into it.
+Otherwise, create a directory somewhere on your machine for cs156, and cd into that.

    ```
    mkdir ~/cs156
    cd ~/cs156
    ```

-   (To be honest, you can actually use any directory you like; but we suggest this approach.
-We'll refer to `~/cs156` throughout the rest of the instructions for consistency.
+   You can actually use any directory you like, but for consistency, we'll refer to `~/cs156` throughout the rest of the instructions.

 2. Now, go to the `github.com` web page, and find your `jpa00-userid` repo.
 The page should look something like this: